 When we think of the way sex is defined it varies depending on who you ask.

 The dictionary definition is two think, biological sex or gender and sexual activity specifically sexual intercourse.
 Sexual intercourse is often very penis centric and is thought of as rigidly putting the penis into the mouth, vagina or anus.
 But don’t sell sex short, it is so much more than that.
 Sex to me means connection and intimacy, not just genitals and sex acts.

 This allows me the freedom to enjoy sex without the restrictions of not being able to do certain activities due to my disability.
 No matter what your body does, sex is for everyone.

 Sex Toy Recommendations

-It is true that the sex toy market can be tricky to navigate as a disabled person.
+The sex toy market can indeed be tricky to navigate as a disabled person.
 Some products can be difficult to grip or hold, some can have fiddly buttons, not work with your anatomy or a host of other reasons.
 Here are some toys that I have found, used or think could be helpful.

 Use code ‘GINNY’ at the checkout for £5 of purchases at www.therubyglow.com